Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander has picked up a hit in two straight games.
-During his last five outings he is hitting .182 with .
+- Santander enters this game looking to extend his two-game hit streak.
+During his last five outings he is batting .353 with three doubles and four walks.

 Santander Recent Games